Haringey Council Community Buildings

 - Strong and well-supported local organisations that are in a position to provide high quality services and to make a significant contribution to well-functioning and cohesive communities

 - The development of more consortia and partnership working

 - Additional funding and resources brought into the borough by enterprising local organisations being used to benefit local residents

 We would also like to see more effective management and governance, including better communication between organisations, more efficient sharing of resources, more widespread evidence of quality assurance and greater cost-effectiveness overall.

 Self-assessment will help us to assess the effectiveness of our community tenants, in terms of their governance and how their services benefit the wider community.
 It also provides a useful tool for groups to record accurate information about themselves, which can be used to support future funding bids and other applications that require evidence-based information on need, activity, value and impact.

 The self-assessment process is a fundamental part of the review in supporting our decision making process for the future of the councils community buildings.
 It will also form the basis of regular assessments in the future, so that we can be sure that our buildings are being used to meet the needs of the community and help regeneration.

-- For more details see the Community tenant self-assessment page
+- For more details see the Self-assessment for community building tenants page